 To support its members and the wider sector, CTG has collated guidance and announcements to inform charities during these difficult times.
-This page will continue to be updated in the coming weeks and months.
-Content includes:
+This page is updated regularly and content includes:

 - Lobbying efforts to secure the financial future of charities

 - Financial support packages and guidance for businesses

 - Guidance, support and updates for charity tax and finance professionals including:

 - Charity specific announcements and guidance

 If your charity finds this content useful, please consider making a financial contribution towards our work as we are reliant on voluntary membership payments from charities.
 A donation form can be downloaded here.

 Further to the Chancellor’s announcement that, from August, the scheme will see employers share furloughing costs with the Government in exchange for greater flexibility in what furloughed employees can do for organisations, the Government has published the following guidance: